arduina/arduina.net/_site/master/socialshaping.md

 Science was also playing a role in sustaining women's oppression, by naturalizing sex and gender.
 The modern deconstruction of gender allows to shift the analysis of Reproductive technologies: They contribute to the stabilization of meanings of the body.
 Modern bodies are made and remade through science and technology, they are too, technological artifacts.
 The pill has constructed a universal female body, it actually made women the same.
 All pill users now have the same cycle length, it homogenized women's reproductive functions.

 --> There is no pure nature to return to, though.
 In a world where sex, gender, bodies and sexuality can be altered, we need to engage with technology and argue for different kinds based on social justice.
-In highlighting the way technologies do not have to be the way they are, the social shaping approach provides scope for human agency and policitcal intervention in creating future technologies.
+In highlighting the way technologies do not have to be the way they are, the social shaping approach provides scope for human agency and political intervention in creating future technologies.